Revised article (22.08.2022)

 One very important point, when establishing a business in Indonesia, is the so-called Mandatory Investment.
 It specifies the minimum amount the foreigner intends to invest in Indonesia over a period of three years.
 The investment regulations, issued by the foreign investment board (BKPM) require currently a minimum investment of > 10 billion Indonesian Rupiah (equivalent to about 700.000 US$).
 This amount can differ in several business areas and it is advisable to check it in advance.

-This investment must also be show as signed / paid-up capital in the company.
+This investment must also be shown as signed / paid-up capital in the company.
 US$).

 The company capital has to be either put directly into an Indonesian bank account, when the registration process is finalized; or there must be a notarial deed that the money is available and will be deposited, once the business is set up and running.